tony-w/UnityKickstart/template/README.md

 # Getting Started

 Copy the Assets directory from this template into your new project and merge the directories together.
-In C# source files where you want to use these extensions, add `using Jolly;`.
+In C# source files where you want to use these extensions, add `using Jolly;` to the top of the file.

 # JollyDebug